bigchaindb/bigchaindb/docs/server/source/appendices/log-rotation.md

 ## Log rotation for BigchainDB

 Log rotation is baked into BigchainDB server using the `logging` module.
-If you followed the [How to Set Up a BigchainDB Network](../simple-deployment-template/network-setup.md) guide.
-BigchainDB processes are monitored using [Monit]( https://www.mmonit.com/monit).
 BigchainDB server logs information into the following files:
  - `bigchaindb.log`
  - `bigchaindb-errors.log`
  - `bigchaindb-benchmark.log`

-These log files are created by default in the directory from you run `bigchaindb start`, if you are using `monit` the default directory is: `$HOME/.bigchaindb-monit/logs`
+These log files are created by default in the directory from where you run `bigchaindb start`, if you are using `monit`, from [How to Set Up a BigchainDB Network](../simple-deployment-template/network-setup.md) guide, the default directory is: `$HOME/.bigchaindb-monit/logs`

 The logs for BigchainDB server are rotated when any of the above mentioned file exceeds `209715200 bytes (i.e. approximately 209 MB).`.